 *See Additional Costs for mandatory transfer package information.

-This afternoon you'll board your vessel and begin your expedition.
+Embark the vessel in the afternoon and begin your expedition.
 Get ready for a great adventure ahead!

 While sailing north through the Denmark Strait, your expedition team will teach you about the wildlife and storied history of Greenland, your next stop.
 You'll learn about the history of exploration in the Arctic as well as polar politics, glaciology, and climate science.
 You'll also learn about the incredible sights, geology, and ecology you will soon explore.

 During your tour of Greenland’s remote eastern coast, you’ll enjoy Zodiac cruises and shore visits to several locations.
 Explore the remains of ancient Thule settlements and keep an eye out for grazing muskoxen—40 percent of the world’s muskoxen population lives here.
 If conditions allow, you may also visit Ittoqqortoormiit, the most remote community in East Greenland.